-The Carl Huter Foundation provides them with information about
+The Carl Huter Foundation informs you about

 - Carl Huter;